CLARIAH/clariah-plus/requirements/infrastructure-requirements.md

 ### 14. The infrastructure *MUST* be _GDPR-compliant_, for instance in the way it stores data.

 If the infrastructure stores personal data, for instance logs, this must be done in a GDPR-compliant manner.
+This entails, amongst others, that the infrastructure *SHOULD* give users the option to download all their user data and *MUST* give users the option to remove their data.

 (This relates to point 13.4 of the [Software/Service Requirements (SR)](software-requirements.md))